5 things to know before buying a thatched house

 2. Investigate House Insurance Prices

-Thatched houses often require specialist house insurance policies and it’s of paramount importance that your policy accurately reflects the rebuild cost on your home.
+Thatched houses often require specialist house insurance policies — see our guide to thatched roof insurance for a full breakdown and it’s of paramount importance that your policy accurately reflects the rebuild cost on your home.
 It’s often believed that insurance on thatched properties is higher than on traditional homes, but this isn’t always the case.
 Be sure to shop around and read the fine print when comparing providers and bear in mind that some may be cheaper for a reason.
 Many specialist insurers will request details around the materials used in the thatch, maintenance records, past issues with the roof and details around open fires and flues, so make sure you have this information to hand.

 3. Check Whether the Property is Listed